carolinecerussi/Robot_Translator/README.md

 # Mr Robo

 #### By Caroline Cerussi

 ####
-A webpage where if you enter a number into the input space, the robot will translate it into it's own language using JS code parameters to come up with a string array of translated result.
+A translator application that takes a user's input and outputs a different response.

 ## Technologies Used

 * html
-* css
+* css/boostrap
-* JS
+* Javascript/JQuery

 ## Description

+This Webpage allows users to input a number to then get a result in the robotic language.
+Upon clicking submit, the number will be output a response from a robot, letting you know what the translation would be.
+There is then another button option that allows you to go back and resubmit a different number.

+## Tests

-describe : inputNumArray()
+Describe : inputNumArray()
 -------1-----------
 test: It will return an array of each number between 0 and input.
 Code: inputNumArray(3);